iyuner/wasp-object-detection/README.md

 It should get the config file *deformable_detr_r50_16x2_50e_coco.py* and pretrained checkpoint *deformable_detr_r50_16x2_50e_coco_20210419_220030-a12b9512.pth*.

 ## Modify the config file for training on Cityscapes.
-The new modifed config file is *configs/deformable_detr/deformable_detr_cityscapes.py* which have the dataset folder, change the images scales accroding to cityscapes, and load checkpoint from the pretrained pth file.
+The new modifed config file is *configs/deformable_detr/deformable_detr_cityscapes.py* which sets the dataset folder path, changes the images scales accroding to cityscapes, and loads checkpoint from the specific pretrained pth file.

 ## Train
 ```